-Miles would also make several changes to his live ensemble across the first half of 1973, including swapping out saxophonists, adding guitarists, ditching the tabla and sitar, and hiring and firing keyboardists until taking over organ duties himself.
+Miles would also make several changes to his live ensemble across the first half of 1973, including swapping out saxophonists, adding guitarists, ditching the tabla and sitar, and burning through keyboardists before taking over organ duties himself.
 This two-night stand at the Village East Theater (formerly Bill Graham’s Fillmore East) captures the 1973 band in the first stage of its evolution, with Dave Liebman on flute and saxophone in place of Carlos Garnett.
 Captured on grainy film and a passable audience tape, the sets feature a mustached Miles in incredible form, miraculously unencumbered by crutches or cast, and engaging with an intensity he hadn’t shown in years.

 1.12 Night One

 The only known document of the January 12th performance is a beautifully shot 26-minute clip by Japanese filmmaker Teppei Inokuchi.
 Included in his 1974 concert doc, Prince of Darkness, Inokuchi’s complete film is rarer than hen’s teeth, but a 12-minute slice is currently on YouTube (don’t expect it to last).
 The circulating audio is ripped from what I presume is a multi-generation VHS copy, and I’ve included it below for the curious